alielw/APS-NGS-day1-PM/README.md

 ## a.
 PRACTICAL ACTIVITY

 Make an index of the reference genome.

-You can run this command in interactive mode on Sharc.
-We need to load the bashrc file containing the path to bowtie2.
+* First load an interactive session on ShARC.

         qrsh

+* Make a new folder in your align folder in fastdata

+        mkdir /fastdata/$USER/align/ref

+* Copy the reference genome to this folder

+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Heliconius_melpomene.Hmel1.dna.toplevel.fa.gz /fastdata/$USER/align/ref

+* We need to load the bashrc file containing the path to bowtie2.

         source /usr/local/extras/Genomics/.bashrc

+* Index the genome

         bowtie2-build Heliconius_melpomene.Hmel1.dna.toplevel.fa.gz Hmel_db

 ## 2. Align RNA-seq reads to reference